 If mutually agreed upon, a Scoping Meeting to discuss available options may be scheduled and held within 10 business days of the Interconnecting Utility notifying the Interconnection Requester of the results of the review of the Fast Track Screening Criteria.

-(C) Applications that qualify for Fast Track shall not require Feasibility, System Impact, or Facilities Studies, and shall proceed directly to the Interconnection Agreement in accordance with Section 5.506(D).

-(D) Interconnection Agreement

-(1) If the proposed Generation Resource is eligible for Fast Track, the Application shall be approved and the Interconnecting Utility shall provide the Interconnection Requester an executable Interconnection Agreement before holding a Scoping Meeting if a Scoping Meeting is to be held, within 5 business days of a decision not to hold a Scoping Meeting, or, if applicable, within 5 business days of confirmation that the Interconnection Requester has agreed to make the necessary limited preparations at the Interconnection Requester's expense, whichever is later.

-(2) The Board will provide a model Interconnection Agreement and associated Technical Requirements and Operator Protocols.
-However, the Interconnecting Utility and the Interconnection Requester may voluntarily enter into different arrangements.

-5.507 Applications Not Eligible for Fast Track

-(A) Applications for proposed Generation Resources shall not be eligible for Fast Track if the proposed Generation Resource does not satisfy all of the Fast Track Screening Criteria.

-(B) For those Proposed Generation Resources that are not eligible for Fast Track, the codes and standards listed in Section 5.510 shall be met to the extent that they are applicable to the proposed Generation Resource.

-(C) If mutually agreed upon, a Scoping Meeting to discuss available options may be scheduled and held within 10 business days of the Interconnecting Utility notifying the Interconnection Requester of the results of the review of the Fast Track Screening Criteria.
-The purpose of the Scoping Meeting may be to review existing studies relevant to the Interconnection Requester's interconnection Application, and/or to further discuss whether the Interconnecting Utility should perform a Feasibility Study, or proceed directly to a System Impact Study or to a Facilities Study.
+The purpose of the Scoping Meeting may be to review existing studies relevant to the Interconnection Requester's interconnection Application, and/or to further discuss whether the Interconnecting Utility should perform a Supplementary Review or Feasibility Study, or proceed directly to a System Impact Study or to a Facilities Study

+If the proposed Generation Resource fails the Fast Track Screening Criteria, at the time of notification of the Interconnecting Utility’s determination, or at the Scoping Meeting, the Utility shall:

+Offer to perform limited and low cost modification to the Interconnecting Utility's electric system (e.g., changing meters, fuses, relay settings) and provide a non-binding good faith estimate of the cost to make such modifications to the Utility’s electric system.
+If the Interconnection Requester agrees to pay for the modifications to the Interconnecting Utility’s electric system, the Utility will provide the Interconnection Requester with an executable interconnection agreement within ten Business Days of the Scoping Meeting or, if there is no Scoping Meeting, within ten Business Days of the notification of the Interconnecting Utility’s determination; or

+Offer to perform a supplemental review in accordance with Section 5.507 and provide a non-binding good faith estimate of the costs of such review; or

+Obtain the Interconnection Requester's agreement to continue evaluating the Interconnection Request under the Section 5.508 Study Process.

-(I) If the Interconnecting Utility and the Interconnection Requester agree to proceed with the interconnection Application and agree that a Feasibility Study should be performed, the procedures of Section 5. shall apply.
-If the Interconnecting Utility and the Interconnection Requester agree to proceed with the interconnection Application, but agree not to perform a Feasibility Study and to proceed directly to a System Impact Study or a Facilities Study, the procedures at Sections 5. or 5. respectively, shall apply.
+(I) If the Interconnecting Utility and the Interconnection Requester agree to proceed with the interconnection Application and agree that a Feasibility Study should be performed, the procedures of Section 5.508 shall apply.
+If the Interconnecting Utility and the Interconnection Requester agree to proceed with the interconnection Application, but agree not to perform a Feasibility Study and to proceed directly to a System Impact Study or a Facilities Study, the procedures at Sections 5.509 or 5.5010, respectively, shall apply.
 If mutually agreed upon by the Interconnection Requester and the Interconnecting Utility, the Feasibility, System Impact, and/or Facilities Studies may be combined for the purpose of achieving cost and/or time savings.